Camping (video games): Online role-playing games

 In massively multiplayer online role-playing games and MUDs, camping is commonly the practice where the camper stays in a location near where non-player characters, monsters or desirable items spawn.
 In some games, these positions are easy to spot and once a player or group of players is capable of establishing their camp, they can gain more rewards with less risk to their player characters.
 This variant of camping poses no risk to other players, unlike in first-person shooters.
 There is no official rule granting players exclusive rights to a camp.

 The MMORPG EverQuest, when first released, required significant time investment to advance in level for most players, requiring many hours of killing NPCs.
-Players soon realized that camping in one spot and having a single player (referred to as a "puller") leave the group to "pull" a mob back to the groupwhich would then be attacked by the rest of the groupwas the most efficient way to gain experience.
+Players soon realized that camping in one spot and having a single player (referred to as a "puller") leave the group to "pull" a mob back to the group – which would then be attacked by the rest of the group – was the most efficient way to gain experience.
 The prevalence of camping in EverQuest became significant enough for some of the game's playerbase and critics to jokingly refer to the game as "EverCamp".

+In EVE Online, the structure of the space in which gameplay occurs (star systems connected to each other through "stargates") naturally leads to these gates becoming a focus for PvP combat.
+The practice of waiting near a gate for other pilots to jump into a system is called "gate camping" and is allowed by the developers, except in cases where it is targeted specifically at new players.